AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     message: string;
 };

+// Warning: (ae-missing-release-tag) "deviceCodeUnknownError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const deviceCodeUnknownError = "device_code_unknown_error";

+// Warning: (ae-missing-release-tag) "DOMAIN_HINT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const DOMAIN_HINT = "domain_hint";

+// Warning: (ae-missing-release-tag) "emptyInputScopesError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const emptyInputScopesError = "empty_input_scopes_error";

+// Warning: (ae-missing-release-tag) "emptyInputScopeSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const emptyInputScopeSet = "empty_input_scopeset";

+// Warning: (ae-missing-release-tag) "endpointResolutionError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const endpointResolutionError = "endpoints_resolution_error";

+// Warning: (ae-missing-release-tag) "endSessionEndpointNotSupported" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const endSessionEndpointNotSupported = "end_session_endpoint_not_supported";

+// Warning: (ae-missing-release-tag) "ERROR" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ERROR = "error";

+// Warning: (ae-missing-release-tag) "ERROR_DESCRIPTION" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ERROR_DESCRIPTION = "error_description";

+// Warning: (ae-missing-release-tag) "Errors" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const Errors: {
     INVALID_GRANT_ERROR: string;
     CLIENT_MISMATCH_ERROR: string;
 };

+// Warning: (ae-missing-release-tag) "EXPIRES_IN" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const EXPIRES_IN = "expires_in";

+// Warning: (ae-missing-release-tag) "ExternalTokenResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type ExternalTokenResponse = Pick<ServerAuthorizationTokenResponse, "token_type" | "scope" | "expires_in" | "id_token" | "refresh_token"> & {
     access_token?: string;
     client_info?: string;
 };

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "extractTokenClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function extractTokenClaims(encodedToken: string, base64Decode: (input: string) => string): TokenClaims;

+// Warning: (ae-missing-release-tag) "FOCI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const FOCI = "foci";

+// Warning: (ae-missing-release-tag) "formatAuthorityUri" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function formatAuthorityUri(authorityUri: string): string;

+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// Warning: (ae-missing-release-tag) "generateAppMetadataKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function generateAppMetadataKey({ environment, clientId, }: AppMetadataEntity): string;

+// Warning: (ae-missing-release-tag) "generateAuthorityMetadataExpiresAt" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function generateAuthorityMetadataExpiresAt(): number;

+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-html-tag-missing-equals) The HTML element has an invalid attribute: Expecting "=" after HTML attribute name
+// Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "generateCredentialKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function generateCredentialKey(credentialEntity: CredentialEntity): string;

+// Warning: (ae-missing-release-tag) "getClientAssertion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function getClientAssertion(clientAssertion: string | ClientAssertionCallback, clientId: string, tokenEndpoint?: string): Promise<string>;

+// Warning: (ae-missing-release-tag) "getDeserializedResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function getDeserializedResponse(responseString: string): ServerAuthorizationCodeResponse | null;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "getJWSPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function getJWSPayload(authToken: string): string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "getTenantIdFromIdTokenClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function getTenantIdFromIdTokenClaims(idTokenClaims?: TokenClaims): string | null;

+// Warning: (ae-missing-release-tag) "GRANT_TYPE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const GRANT_TYPE = "grant_type";

+// Warning: (ae-missing-release-tag) "GrantType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GrantType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const GrantType: {
     readonly IMPLICIT_GRANT: "implicit";